yashc-21/EE655/README.md

 ### Trained Models

-We provided the trained checkpoints in [Google Drive](https://drive.google.com/drive/folders/1zTIHZDp0SUE-cuEvmPXj6vHd62cZLykg).
-One can download them and save to the directory `./weights/Model1`.

 Updated trained model can be found in [Google Drive](https://drive.google.com/drive/folders/1mUIn_HdGMKDkcyYuaNocqU6qxaWiElKZ).
 One can download them and save to the directory `./weights/Model2`.

 Moreover, the other models (pretrained GPEN, Real-ESRGAN and RetinaFace) we need for training and testing are also provided in [Google Drive](https://drive.google.com/drive/folders/1UyduarmLBkZ38NCRQSiuJSjrtPqWQXiX?usp=drive_link).
 One can download them and save to the directory `./weights`.

 ### Preparing Dataset

-- Since we used tensoflow as our framework, we prepared our training data in the format of .tfrecord as [Google Drive](https://drive.google.com/drive/folders/1NGPghw74He0YF5ELNZOXGLwysFQL6UAQ) .
-One can download them and save to the directory `./datasets`.
 - Updated Preprocessed triaining data in the format of .tfrecord can be found in [Google Drive](https://drive.google.com/drive/folders/1owEhKteloJMWkBYj1MyBycKPGRh0AeSX) .
 One can download them and save to the directory `./datasets`.

 - If you want to prepare the training data yourself, you can use the generate_tfrecord.py and change the parameters.